From the Bennetts to the Reiners, take a look at some of Hollywood's most-Emmy-decorated families.

 Largely considered to be one of the greatest comedic influences on American television, Lucille Ball was nominated for 16 Emmy Awards throughout her career, winning a total of four.
-Ball took home the award for outstanding lead actress in a comedy series in 1967 and 1968 for her performance on The Lucy Show, having previously taken home the same award in 1956 for I Love Lucy.
-In addition, the actress won the award for best comedienne in 1953.
+Ball took home the honor for outstanding lead actress in a comedy series in 1967 and 1968 for her performance on The Lucy Show, having previously taken home the same award in 1956 for I Love Lucy.
+In addition, the actress won the prize for best comedienne in 1953.

 Following in her mother's footsteps, Ball's daughter Lucie Arnaz went on to join the Hollywood scene as an actress, singer and producer.
-In the TV realm, Arnaz was nominated for two Emmy awards, one of which she won for outstanding informational special in 1993 for Lucy & Desi: A Home Movie, a documentary based upon her own life as the child of two famous Hollywood stars.
+In the TV realm, Arnaz was nominated for two Emmys, one of which she won for outstanding informational special in 1993 for Lucy & Desi: A Home Movie, a documentary based upon her own life as the child of two famous Hollywood stars.

 Although both Ball and Desi Arnaz had died before their daughter could release the Emmy-winning documentary, the production went on to be critically acclaimed, as it revealed an inside look into the inner workings of the famous family.

-Similarly to their father, all four of Bennett's children are involved in the entertainment industry, with two of them winning Emmy Awards for Tony Bennett: An American Classic in 2006.
+Similarly to their father, all four of Bennett's children are involved in the entertainment industry, with two of them winning Emmys for Tony Bennett: An American Classic in 2006.
 Danny Bennett took home the Emmy for outstanding variety, music or comedy special, while Dae Bennett won for outstanding sound mixing for a variety or music special that same year.
 Danny went on to be nominated for two more Emmys, while Dae was nominated for another in 2008.

 Most recently, Tony and Danny Bennett were both nominated for outstanding variety special for Tony Bennett and Lady Gaga: Cheek to Cheek Live! in 2015.